Investipal/investipal-website/src/content/blog/how-to-set-up-automated-portfolio-drift-alerts-a-guide-for-financial-advisors.md

 <p>Staying on top of portfolio drift isn’t just about automation for its own sake.
 It’s about underpinning your advice with rigor, timely reactions, and transparency - across any number of clients or complex portfolios.
 Clients may not notice when nothing goes awry, but they certainly will if a portfolio quietly shifts off course, and their outcomes suffer.</p>
 <p>By embedding automated drift alerts into your workflow, you reinforce your value as a vigilant, modern advisor - freeing you from tedious, repetitive monitoring to focus on what really counts: meaningful client relationships and growth.</p>

-<p>If you’d like to see how Investipal empowers advisory teams to automate drift alerts, eliminate manual portfolio checks, and scale a compliance-ready practice, <a href="https://investipal.co" target="_blank">schedule a demo with us today</a>.
+<p>If you’d like to see how Investipal empowers advisory teams to automate drift alerts, eliminate manual portfolio checks, and scale a compliance-ready practice, <a href="" target="_blank">schedule a demo with us today</a>.
 Let’s modernize wealth management, together!</p>